buddhamagnet/cv/employment.md

 ### [THE ECONOMIST](http://www.economist.com) JULY 2012 - PRESENT

 Back with my good friends at The Economist working on some short-term projects.
+Also assisting with their migration to git (including developer training and working with sysadmin to modify deployment and CI process accordingly).

 ### [UNBOUND](http://unbound.co.uk) JUNE 2011 - JUNE 2012